MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 <!-- ====================================================================== -->
 ## Step 3 - Create a web app manifest

 A _web app manifest_ is a JSON file containing metadata about your app, such as its name, description, icons, and the various operating system features it uses.
-For details, see [Use a web app manifest to integrate a Progressive Web App into the operating system](./web-app-manifests.md).
+For details, see [Use a web app manifest to integrate a PWA into the OS](./web-app-manifests.md).

 To add an app manifest to your app: